twitocode/Tantalum/content/University/Year 1/ECON 1BB3/trade-offs, advantage, and the market system.md

 - Main objectives:

 ## Notes
-- market is agroup of buyers and sellers
+- market is a group of buyers and sellers
 	- type1 - goods and services market
 		- firm sellling services to you
 	- type2 - labour market
-		- selling the services of your labour to a firm
+		- selling the services of your labour to a firm "freer" markets = higher living standards protection of property rights is essential for a market economy to function somothly and succesffully

 ## Key Terms
 - Term 1: Definition